DHTMLX/docs-suite/docs/menu/how_to_start.md

 [Download the DHTMLX Menu package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) as a part of the DHTMLX Suite library
 :::

-To add dhtmlxMenu into an application, you need to take the following simple steps:
+To add DHTMLX Menu into an application, you need to take the following simple steps:

 - [Include source files](#include-source-files)
 - [Create a container](#create-a-container)